jens-k/Med-Psych-Website/README.md

 # Med Psych Website
- Create the new website for our institute
+ Create the new website for our institute.

+ Come to the workshop tomorrow!